-Sharing my psychology personal statement to help others!Watch
+Sharing my psychology personal statement to help others!Watch this thread

 last month I accepted an offer from UCL to study psychology

 this is my personal statement to help those who need it

 if u copy it then ucas will catch you

 Note to readers: Please DO NOT post your personal statement online unless you are already at university - if you do, you risk being accused of plagiarism by UCAS/universities.